apblair/CellLayers/README.md

 # CellLayers

-Uncovering knowledge and structure in unsupervised single cell analysis.
+Cell Layers is an information visualization study strategy for uncovering structure and knowledge in unsupervised single cell analysis.